amart42/FinalProject_Group1/README.md

 # High Concept Statement
-Revolution is a First Person Rogue-Like with fast-paced combat which requires making quick decisions with fatal consequences.
+King Slayer is a First Person Rogue-Like with fast-paced combat which requires making quick decisions with fatal consequences.
 The player is tasked to assassinate a king, leaving no witnesses, and earning the title King-Slayer

 # Genre
 This game will be a First Person Rogue-Like